federicominniti/BarberShop_Website/README.md

 All users can also modify their credentials.

-Barbershop website is created from scratch created using HTML5, CSS3, Javascript, PHP & AJAX.

 The website is in Italian

+## Goal
+Create a website from scratch using HTML5, CSS3, Javascript, PHP and AJAX.

 ## Preview
 ![Alt Text](site_usage.gif)